 GoGrid Exchange wants your open source apps

 In a nod to cloud computing's democratic roots, GoGrid has begun a program to encourage open source developers to strut their stuff on the cloud provider's platform.
 The GoGrid Exchange is soliciting developers to submit their open source cloud-ready server images and applications.
+GoGrid will host them on its infrastructure, and users can then go to GoGrid and find and run projects on its cloud.

 While suspicious developers might look askance at GoGrid basically seeking free products to make money on (as users pay for their services), GoGrid says that it will give back to developers by providing detailed usage statistics and marketing help.